paulhenry46/LaTeX-classes/README.md

 ## Usage

-See nasic example in the example folder.
+See basic example in the example folder.

 The logo on the title page is optional and must be activated with "logo" option.
-You must have your logo in images/logo.png.
+You must place your logo in images/logo.png.

+## Bonus

+In the `utils` folder you'll find the .cwl file you need to import into your favorite editor to benefit from the autocomplete feature linked to these packages.
+If you're using Kile on linux, place it in the `/home/username/.local/share/kile/complete/tex/` folder or import it (settings > Kile settings > Complete > Add).